osirislab/CSAW-CTF-2021-Finals/pwn/chatterbox/README.md

 ```

+# Author's notes

+This is a Windows heap pwn challenge.
+I feel like many CTF players are not exposed to Windows before so this will be an interesting challenge for them.

 Attached binaries: contents of `public/` .
 Remote's `ws2_32.dll` and `kernel32.dll` should be provided too to help the CTF players.
 **Ideally,** we would give them the VM image too so they can test locally against the exact same environment as remote.